Report new hires: registering new employees

 Ensure the employee is allowed to work in the United States

-- You can get the employee to fill out Form I-9 before or on their first day to verify that they can work.
-After they have filled out the form, you will now have their contact information, Social Security number, and employment legibility.
+- Have the employee complete Form I-9: Employment Eligibility Verification before or on their first day of work to confirm they can legally work in the US.
+After they fill out the form, you will have their contact information, Social Security number, and employment eligibility status.

 Have them fill out the W-4 Form